phamlanguage/phamlanguage/README.md

 The official repository for the **Pham Language Architecture**, a universal human-AI-AI bridge designed to eliminate AI hallucination and maximize 2026y+ computational efficiency.

 ### **Support the Research**
-We are an independent research initiative seeking philanthropic support to accelerate the deployment of this transparent civilizational milestone.
+We are an independent research initiative seeking philanthropic support to accelerate the multi-side helpfull project , which can quickly help reduce energy consumption of AI system , and solve many urgent challange of AI era .

 **[Sponsor Pham Language on Open Collective](https://opencollective.com/phamlanguage)**